chef/community-site/site/content/first-time.md

   one:
     title: Learn about the community
     body: >-
-      Learn about what makes our community tick, what we're working on and how we treat each other
+      What makes our community tick, things we're working on and how we treat each other